volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 In this instance, the plugin constructs a filter (using the PsList plugin's *classmethod* for creating filters).
 It checks the plugin's configuration for the ``pid`` value, and passes it in as a list if it finds it, or None if it does not.
-The :py:func:`~volatility.plugins.windows.pslist.PsList.create_pid_filter` method accepts a list of process identifiers that are included in the list.
+The :py:func:`~volatility3.plugins.windows.pslist.PsList.create_pid_filter` method accepts a list of process identifiers that are included in the list.
 If the list is empty, all processes are returned.

 The next line specifies the columns by their name and type.
-The types are simple types (int, str, bytes, float, and bool) but can also provide hints as to how the output should be displayed (such as a hexidecimal number, using :py:class:`volatility.framework.renderers.format_hints.Hex`).
+The types are simple types (int, str, bytes, float, and bool) but can also provide hints as to how the output should be displayed (such as a hexidecimal number, using :py:class:`volatility3.framework.renderers.format_hints.Hex`).
 This indicates to user interfaces that the value should be displayed in a particular way, but does not guarantee that the value will be displayed that way (for example, if it doesn't make sense to do so in a particular interface).

 Finally, the generator is provided.
-The generator accepts a list of processes, which is gathered using a different plugin, the :py:class:`~volatility.plugins.windows.pslist.PsList` plugin.
+The generator accepts a list of processes, which is gathered using a different plugin, the :py:class:`~volatility3.plugins.windows.pslist.PsList` plugin.
 That plugin features a *classmethod*, so that other plugins can call it.
 As such, it takes all the necessary parameters rather than accessing them from a configuration.
 Since it must be portable code, it takes a context, as well as the layer name, symbol table and optionally a filter.
 In this instance we unconditionally pass it the values from the configuration for the ``primary`` and ``nt_symbols`` requirements.
-This will generate a list of :py:class:`~volatility.framework.symbols.windows.extensions.EPROCESS` objects, as provided by the :py:class:`~volatility.plugins.windows.pslist.PsList` plugin, and is not covered here but is used as an example for how to share code across plugins (both as the provider and the consumer of the shared code).
+This will generate a list of :py:class:`~volatility3.framework.symbols.windows.extensions.EPROCESS` objects, as provided by the :py:class:`~volatility.plugins.windows.pslist.PsList` plugin, and is not covered here but is used as an example for how to share code across plugins (both as the provider and the consumer of the shared code).

 Define the generator
 --------------------
-The :py:class:`~volatility.framework.interfaces.renderers.TreeGrid` can be populated without a generator, but it is quite a common model to use.
+The :py:class:`~volatility3.framework.interfaces.renderers.TreeGrid` can be populated without a generator, but it is quite a common model to use.
 This is where the main processing for this plugin lives.

 ::